CambridgeSemiticsLab/nena_corpus/docs/nena_format.md

 Many NENA texts are conversational and consist of multiple conversants.
-An additional speaker from the main informant may be indicated with an opening guillemet («) followed by the speaker's name, a colon, the speaker's words, and a closing guillemet (»):
+An additional speaker from the main informant may be indicated with an opening guillemet («) followed by the speaker's name or initials, a colon, the speaker's words, and a closing guillemet (»):

 ```
-«Geoffrey Khan: clarifying question goes here.»
+«GK: clarifying question goes here.»
 ```

 An acceptable substitution for the guillemets are the double angle brackets `<<`